2nd Lt. Benjamin Ryan Morin

 In the hold, he was reunited with Lt.
 Col. Ted Wickord, Capt.
 Reuben Schwass, Lts.
 Tom Savage and Richard Danca, and Sgt.
 Jack Griswold.
 Capt.
 Schwass, Lt.
 Danca and Sgt.
 Griswold were in bad shape.
 Lt.
 Richard Danca died while the ship was docked at Takao, Formosa, on November 11, 1942.
 His body was taken ashore and cremated.
 Ben believed his ashes were given to Col. Wickord for safe keeping.

-On November 24, 1942, the ship arrived at Moji, Japan.
-The POWs disembarked in bitter cold and wind wearing ragged thin cotton uniforms.
-Then by ferry, the POWs were taken to Himoneski, Honshu.
-The prisoners were next loaded onto a train and took a long ride along the northern side of the Inland Sea to the Osaka-Kobe area.
-There the prisoners were divided into two groups.
+By ferry, the POWs were taken to Himoneski, Honshu, where they were loaded onto a train and took a long ride along the northern side of the Inland Sea to the Osaka-Kobe area.
+There, the prisoners were divided into two groups according the color of wood they had.
 Ben, along with 500 other POWs, was sent to Tanagawa outside of Osaka.